Last Modified on January 16, 2024

 Here, we can see all the different events we can implement for TikTok event tracking.
 All the events we saw in the official documentation are available to use here.

 We’ll skip the advanced matching configurations for now, and take things one step at a time.
-For this tutorial, we’ll only set up an event without any parameters.
+For this section, we’ll only set up an event without any parameters.

-Let us know if you want to have a look at dynamic values in our upcoming lessons.
+We will have a look at dynamic values in a later section of our tutorial.

 Go to Object Properties and select No Contents.